Wake Forest University: $686.9M Revenue, $654.8M Expenses

 - 2023

 Annual revenue at Wake Forest University runs $686.9M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Wake Forest University directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Wake Forest University runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue has grown modestly.
 Wake Forest University is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Wake Forest University reports $9.0M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $686.9M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Wake Forest University sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Wake Forest University Compares

-Wake Forest University directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 6 points below the Education category average.
-The organization holds 48.7 months of operating reserves, indicating strong financial stability.
+Wake Forest University earns a NonprofitTruth efficiency grade of C (54/100).
+That is 10 points below the Education category average.
+Compensation for current officers and key employees represents 1.31% of total revenue.
+The organization holds 48.7 months of operating reserves, indicating strong financial cushion.

 Revenue History